Surprised? Don’t Be. Check Out the 2018 Nissan Leaf and See

 Not only is the reduced need for maintenance a money-saver, but just purchasing this car can save you money.
 The Leaf qualifies for federal and state tax credits; federal credits can knock $7,500 off your tax bill.
 Depending on your state, there are likely other credits you can take.
 And, it costs less to operate; electric charging can run about the equivalent of roughly $1 per gallon of gas for the miles driven.

-This Car also Drives Itself.
+This Electric Car also Drives Itself.
 Sort of.
 Meet Pro Pilot Assist

 Not take your hands off the wheel or your eyes off the road, mind you.
 Just reduce the tension of your hands on the steering wheel—you don’t need to maintain a death grip on the wheel.
 And you can release the tension in your knees and feet that come from preparing to hit the brakes when the car in front of you slows.
 The Leaf does this for you.
 The car’s system keeps pace with traffic ahead of you, keeps you in your lane and even follows the curves of the highway.
 Pretty cool.